digpublishing/catalogues-study/content/measuring-success.md

 ---

 Producing digital catalogues is a time- and resource-intensive activity.
 Through this study, we have produced a wealth of data that suggest digital catalogues are a worthwhile endeavor for museums.
 These publications reach thousands of visitors, are respected for their scholarly merit, and offer significant advantages to users over print publications through the amount of information they make available and the tools they provide for navigating and working with that information.
 This study has also helped our team identify some of the metrics that work best for measuring the success of digital catalogues.
 We found that certain metrics of success could be gathered with relative ease using web analytics or close-ended questions on pop-up surveys.
 In other cases, the rich qualitative data provided through focus group conversations and open-ended survey questions provided deeper insights that require more effort to digest.
-Conducting this study also highlighted the ways that the definition of success might vary depending on contextual factors and each museum's goals for their digital publications.
+Conducting this study also highlighted the ways that the definition of success might vary depending on contextual factors and each museum's goals for its digital publications.

 ## Measuring Reach and Engagement